 Average Annual Salary: $50,103

-Salt Lake City’s affordable housing affordability, relatively low unemployment rate, and salary hike despite the national economic uncertainty during the pandemic bring the city to the No. 23 spot.
-It’s also worthy to note that the average monthly unemployment rate for the city for 2020 was 4.64% while the national average was 8.1%.
+Salt Lake City’s affordable housing, relatively low unemployment rate, and salary hike despite the national economic uncertainty during the pandemic bring the city to the No. 23 spot.
+It’s also worth noting that the average monthly unemployment rate for the city in 2020 was 4.64% while the national average was 8.1%.

 #24 Spartanburg, South Carolina